-Choosing between active and passive treatment
+Selecting between active and passive treatment

 Several factors will influence the decision whether to use active or passive treatment.
-Briefly, if mine drainage exceeds the thresholds provided in Figure 18, large amounts of neutralising materials are required to ensure appropriate treatment and large passive systems can be prone to failure, and so active treatment may be a better choice.
-(Details of how each parameter influences the choice of active or passive treatment is provided in Appendix F in Cavanagh et al. 2015.)
+Briefly, if mine drainage exceeds the thresholds provided in Figure 18, As removal using passive treatment may not be effective, and active treatment is likely to be a better choice.

+In general, active treatment systems are more commonly used at operational mine sites, whereas passive treatment systems are typically used at closed and abandoned mines.
 Operational mine sites typically have limited space for treatment systems and a drainage chemistry and flow rate that can change as mining proceeds.
 These factors are addressed more easily with active treatment systems than with passive systems.
 However, if sufficient space is available, and chemistry and flow rates are not expected to change significantly with time, passive treatment can be a suitable solution at active mine sites.
-Internationally this outcome is rare, although in New Zealand there are a number of proposed passive treatment systems for active mine sites, and several active mine sites are using passive treatment for some or all of their AMD.
-Often passive treatment can be used to complement active treatment as a final polishing step to improve water quality to meet the required regulatory discharge limits.
+Also, passive treatment can be used to complement active treatment.